 - (3) Obtain information covered during an absence.
 All work must be completed as scheduled. - Not commit to class presentation (oral reports, speeches, group presentations, etc.) on a date that the student will be gone.
 Makeup work is not permitted if the student voluntarily committed to a performance on the date of an administratively excused absence. - 5.
 Plagiarism-Each student attending Oral Roberts University is required to do his or her own academic work and must not inappropriately collaborate with other students on assignments. - a.
 Students must document all sources and ideas that are not their own original information by following correct MLA (Modern Language Association) documentation procedures.
 Failure to do this produces a plagiarized paper, which results in an F for the paper.
 Flagrant cheating results in an F for the course. - b.
 Students may be asked to submit their assignments to Turnitin.com (an online anti-plagiarism program) or have their work submitted to D2L, which also submits work to Turnitin.com. - 6.
 Incompletes-As stated in the University catalog, incompletes are granted only for "good cause," such as extended hospitalization, long-term illness, or a death in the family.
 Students must petition for an incomplete using the form available in the English and Modern Languages Department.
 Very few incompletes are granted. - 7.
-Whole Person Assessment- If this course requires an ePortfolio assignment, it is listed in the next section ("Course Policies and Procedures") and explained in the English and Modern Languages Department ePortfolio/WPA Handbook at http://eportfolio.oru.edu.
-Students need to comply as indicated in this syllabus, by the instructor, and in the WPA Handbooks.

-C. Course Policies and Procedures

-- 1. Grading scale:

-- A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below

-- 2. Grades are posted on D2L.
+Whole Person Assessment If this course requires a WPA assignment, it is listed in the next section ("Course Policies and Procedures") and explained in the WPA Handbook.
+Students need to comply as indicated in this syllabus, by the instructor, and in the WPA Handbooks. - C. Course Policies and Procedures - 1.
+Grading scale: - A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below - 2.
+Grades are posted on D2L.